neuecoreutils/info/Readme.md

 neueCoreutils markdown
 -->

+# neuecoreutils

-neueCoreutils is a suite of utilities meant to feel and act like `bsdutils` and the GNU coreutils.
+neueCoreutils is a suite of utilities written in Swift meant to feel and act like `bsdutils` and the GNU coreutils.

 neueCoreutils aims to be POSIX-compliant with some modifications.

-## Downloads

-Current builds require Swift version 5.6.
-We currently don't offer binaries.
+Each individual utility has its own Git repository as it is easier to work with them individually.

+If you want to compile neuecoreutils, [visit this link.](https://github.com/neuecoreutils/neuecoreutils)